fallen-icarus/cardano-options/README.md

 ### Advanced Beacon Querying

-Despite Cardano-Options supporting an abundance of possible configurations, it is still very easy for users to only see contracts for terms they are interested in, thanks to the beacons.
+Despite Cardano-Options supporting an abundance of possible configurations, thanks to the beacons, it is still very easy for users to only see contracts for terms they are interested in.
 Perhaps Bob only wants to see contracts that convert ADA -> AGIX.
 He can query the TradingPair beacon to only see these contracts.
 The proposal TradingPair beacon will show contracts for sale while the active TradingPair beacon will show active contracts for that trading pair.

-Meanwhile, Mike may want to see all contracts for sale that are offering ada and ask for a premium paid in DJED.
+Meanwhile, Mike may want to see all contracts for sale that are offering ada and require a premium paid in DJED.
 He can see exactly these contracts by querying *both* the proposal Offer beacon for ada and the proposal Premium beacon for DJED.

 ### Native Support For Secondary Options Markets

 Because all contracts get a Key NFT that is freely tradable, it is trivial for secondary markets to form around Cardano-Options.
-These secondary markets can be on anything from other DApps to centralized exchanges.
-These secondary markets will help Cardano-Options to reach its full potential as a primary market for decentralized options trading.
+These secondary markets can be anything from other DApps to centralized exchanges.
+These secondary markets will help Cardano-Options reach its full potential as a primary market for decentralized options trading.

 ## Conclusion